tuck1s/taxitest/README.md

 For ease of running without going through the Command Palette each time, you can also assign the tool to a shortcut [key binding](https://code.visualstudio.com/docs/getstarted/keybindings) of your choice.
 ### Viewing the output

 Results are displayed in the "Problems" window.
 You may need to bring this to the foreground on your "View" menu.
-Another way is to click on the status bar area that shows a summary count of errors, warnings, and informational messages.
+Another way is to click on the bottom status bar area that shows a summary count of errors, warnings, and informational messages.

 ![Taxi problems display](images/taxi-problems-display.png)